kljr/SpringboardVM/README.md

 - VirtualBox 5.1.10 or later (5.0.32 appears to still work on Mac)
 - Vagrant 1.8.6 or later
 - Ansible 2.2.0 or later (can be easily installed with Homebrew on a Mac)
 - For acceptance tests, port 3334 open.
+You can change this port by editing config/Vagrantfile.local if there is a conflict.
+(You'll need to update the acceptance tests port config too.)

 If you have the following Vagrant plugins, no network/IP configuration is required: